-- \cdot Check an internal table to see if the reference was a valid or invalid memory access. - · If invalid, terminate the process; If valid, this page is on disk.
-Need page it into memory. - · Find a free frame from the free-frame list. (if no free frame, need replace an old page) - Schedule a disk operation to read the desired page into the newly allocated frame. - When the disk read is complete, modify the internal table and page table to set the bit as valid to indicate this page is now in memory. - Restart the instruction that was interrupted.
+- Check an internal table to see if the reference was a valid or invalid memory access. - · If invalid, terminate the process; If valid, this page is on disk.
+Need page it into memory. - · Find a free frame from the free-frame list. (if no free frame, need replace an old page) - Schedule a disk operation to read the desired page into the newly allocated frame. - When the disk read is complete, modify the internal table and page table to set the bit as valid to indicate this page is now in memory. - table to set the bit as valid to indicate this page is now in memory.
+Restart the instruction that was interrupted.
 The process can now access the page as though it had always been in memory

-Handle a Page Fault (more details) Trap to the OS Save the user registers and process status.
-Determine the interrupt was a page fault.
-Determine the location of the page on the disk.
-Find a free frame from the free-frame list. - If no free frame, page replacement.
-Issue a read from the disk to the free frame: - Wait in a queue for the disk until serviced. - Wait for the disk seek and latency time. - Begin the transfer of the page to the free frame.
-While waiting, allocate the CPU to other process.
-Interrupt from the disk (I/O completed).
-Save the registers and process state for other running process.
+Handle a Page Fault (more details)

+- Trap to the OS - Save the user registers and process status. - · Determine the interrupt was a page fault. - · Determine the location of the page on the disk. - Find a free frame from the free-frame list.
+If no free frame, page replacement.
+Issue a read from the disk to the free frame: - Wait in a gueue for the disk to the nee market. - Wait for the disk seek and latency time. - Begin the transfer of the page to the free frame. - While waiting, allocate the CPU to other process.
+Interrupt from the disk (I/O completed). - interrupt norm the disk (i/O completed). - \cdot Save the registers and process state for other running process.

 Determine the interrupt was from the disk.

-Handle a Page Fault (more details) (cont'd) Correct the page table and other tables to show the desired page is Wake up the original waiting process.
-Wait for the CPU to be allocated to this process again.
-Restore the user registers and process state and new page table.
-Resume the interrupted instruction.
-Pure Demand Paging vs. Pre-paging Pure Demand Paging: - Never bring a page into memory until it is referred. - Start executing a process with no pages in memory - OS set instruction pointer to the first instruction - Once run, it causes a page fault to load the first page - Faulting as necessary until every page is in memory Pre-paging: - To prevent high page-fault rate at the beginning. - Try to bring more pages at once based on prediction.
+Handle a Page Fault (more details) (cont'd)

+\cdot Correct the page table and other tables to show the desired page is now in memory.

+- Wake up the original waiting process. - · Wait for the CPU to be allocated to this process again. - · Restore the user registers and process state and new page table. - · Resume the interrupted instruction.

+Pure Demand Paging vs. Pre-paging